TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          this string is not empty.

-         The cObj->data-array is loaded with the page-record, if for example the GIFBUILDER-object is used by GMENU or IMGMENU.
+         The cObj->data-array is loaded with the page-record, if for example the GIFBUILDER object is used by GMENU or IMGMENU.

 .. container:: table-row